Get fresh and inspiring fairy garden ideas as well as a few easy DIYs!

 This is another beachy fairy garden idea.
 I love this sweet little mermaid.
 I spent a little more on this miniature than I usually would … but sometimes you just have to splurge a little for quality and cuteness!
 Her tail matches the purple of the resin shell so with those two pieces I was able to plan the rest with items I had at home.

 I did order air plants last minute to add a tropical vibe.
 I bought a set of five air plants from this seller on Amazon.
-Not only were the plants beautiful but the seller included a nice note saying that every purchase helps stray dogs and cats in the aftermath of Hurricane Fiona 🙂
+These plants arrived quickly and they’re so pretty!

 I hope you found a little fairy garden inspiration in this post, if so, Pin the image below to your Pinterest boards to come back to later!